Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/helloworld/helloworldparttwo.md

 ```
 </details>

 ## Adding Editor Modes to Hello World

+1. Create a script called `HelloWorldManager`.
+1. Add the `HelloWorldManager` script as a component.

 Inside the `HelloWorldManager.cs` script, we define two methods which mimic the editor buttons inside of **NetworkManager** during Play mode.

 <details open>